SoftUni-Internal/interactive-content/EN/06-JQPL-And-Auto-Mapping-Objects/03-Model-Mapping.md

         studentRepository.delete(student);
     }
 }
 ```

-Do you see how monotonous this job is?

-Luckily, we have a tool which can do the job for us.
+We have a tool that automatically performs this task.

 Model mapping is an easy way to convert one model to another.

-It is based purely on conventions and as long as we keep this convention it will save us from writing a lot of monotonous code.
+It is convention-based, meaning that when following the guidelines, we significantly reduce code repetition.

-In our case, as we are mapping entities from the database to DTOs, what will happen is that the Model Mapper will stand between them creating the query and make a projection and map it for us.
+When mapping entities from the database to DTOs, the Model Mapper acts as a middleware in the query-creation process.

+It will then project and map the entities for us.

-The use of conventions is to determine how property and values are mapped to each other.
+The use of conventions helps in determining property-value mappings.

 [image assetsSrc="Spring-Data-AutoMapping-Objects(1).png" /]